Release notes

 • Add show(camp) to show campbell bokeh plotting

-• Add command to allign ColorBar axis for better looking
+• Add command to align ColorBar axis for better appearance

 • Add figure dimensions for campbell bokeh plotting